EEP - Execution Evidence Platform

 Recording Agent and Trail Verifier are the modules.

-The current screens support a practical split: one module captures sessions on the device, and the other reopens those sessions for later review, verification, and related outputs.
+The current architecture support a practical split: one module captures sessions on the device, and the other reopens those sessions for later review, verification, and related outputs.

 Module 01